BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 ![student progress example](/img/staff/coaches/exercises/student-progress.png)

 From here you can override the default flow of Jarvis for a student by, for example, enrolling them into a module they shouldn't have access to yet.
-Using the menu in the right bottom hand corner you can enroll a student in any module you'd like.

 Clicking on a module the student's already enrolled in you can view that students progress within that module.